Linden Ashby: Personal life

 Ashby is married to actress Susan Walters.
-The couple met on the set of Loving in 1983, where she was a regular and he was filming a guest appearance (he would later become a regular cast member in 1985).
-They have two daughters, Frances Grace (born 1991) and Savannah Elizabeth (born 1992).
-Ashby has been a student of martial arts on and off since he was 21 and studied Karate, Tae Kwon Do and Kung Fu.
+The couple met on the set of Loving in 1983, where she was a regular and he was filming a guest appearance.
+(He would later become a regular cast member in 1985.)
+They have two daughters, born in 1991 and 1992.

+Linden began boxing at an early age and was an amateur boxer before studying Karate in his twenties.
+In karate, he holds a blue belt.

 Linden has admitted to previously suffering panic attacks before auditions which threatened to shorten his career.